-Peer-to-peer RV rental sites like Outdoorsy have opened up a world of opportunity for people looking to travel on the road.
+Peer-to-peer camper van rental sites like Outdoorsy have opened up a world of opportunity for people looking to travel on the road.
 There are camper van and RV owners in pretty much any location you might need, and there are all sorts of vehicles available to rent – beautiful Sprinter vans with HGTV-worthy interiors, tiny teardrop trailers you can tow behind your Subaru, giant 5th wheels or Class A motorhomes, humble American-style van builds, toy haulers, pop-up trailers, and more.
-Whatever your needs, you should be able to find an RV rental to match.
+Whatever your needs, you should be able to find camper van rentals to match.

 There’s nothing quite like the freedom of experiencing a place from the road – and having your lodging with you at all times.

 Visiting a place via road travel is a wonderful treat.
 You have the freedom to go where you want, when you want.
-You can stop at the roadside attractions, take that random side road through a canyon, and generally explore as you please.
-And since you have your lodging with you at all times, you’re not tied down to a hotel reservation.
+You can stop at the roadside attractions along a scenic I40 road trip, take that random side road through a canyon, and generally explore as you please.
+And since you have your lodging with you at all times when you rent a camper van, you’re not tied down to a hotel reservation.
 If you get sidetracked and don’t make it as far as you had planned, you can always find an RV park, a Walmart, or some public land to rest your head.

 You can bring your pets along for the ride!

 It’s no fun leaving your dog at home when you go on vacation.
-Luckily, many RV rentals are dog-friendly, so you can bring your best friend with you on your travels!
-You can specifically search for pet-friendly vehicles on sites like Outdoorsy and RVShare, but it’s a good idea to confirm with the RV owner before booking.
+Luckily, many camper van rentals are dog-friendly, so you can bring your best friend with you on your travels!
+You can specifically search for pet-friendly vehicles on sites like Outdoorsy and RVShare, but it’s a good idea to confirm with the vehicle owner before booking.
 Bringing your dog also means that you can save money on pet boarding fees!

 There’s no need to constantly pack and unpack whenever you change locations.

 When you go on a hotel-hopping road trip or travel by air, you need to either live out of your suitcase or constantly pack and unpack your things whenever you change locations.
-Not so with RV travel.
-When you rent an RV for your trip, you just need to unpack once, then your lodging moves along with you!
+Not so with van life travel.
+When you rent a camper van for your trip, you just need to unpack once, then your lodging moves along with you!

 You’ll have the freedom to camp right near where you want to be.